omichelsen/express-ab/README.md

 # express-ab

-Middleware for AB/split/multi-variant testing in ExpressJS.
+Middleware for AB/split/multi-variant testing in [Express](http://expressjs.com/).
 Allows you to specify multiple variants of an endpoint as a part of an experiment.
-Will per default remember which variant the user was assigned with a cookie.
+Remembers which variant the user was assigned using a cookie.

 Supports outputting Google Experiments variables (`experimentId` and `experimentVariant`).